GoogleChromeLabs/quicklink/README.md

 ## How it works

-Quicklink makes subsequent navigations to pages load faster.
+Quicklink attempts to make navigations to subsequent pages load faster.
 It:

 * **Detects links within the viewport** (using `IntersectionObsever`)
 * **Waits until the browser is idle** (using `requestIdleCallback`)